jiankuang/IBM/README.md

 # IGC
 learning notes about IGC project and so on

+# Business Glossaries

 ## Category
+Created by IGC Author

 ## Term
-One of the major reasons for having a glossary of terms is to apply the terms to company information assets.
+* One of the major reasons for having a glossary of terms is to apply the terms to company information assets.
+* Created by IGC Author

 ### Associated Terms
 * Related Terms: can be used as a catch-all if none of the other more specific relationships apply.